Nick Woodman is crying.

 Weeks after the Karma recall, GoPro announced layoffs.
 Then, in March 2017, a month after the Karma was finally reintroduced, came a second round of layoffs.
 All told, around 500 people were fired--more than a quarter of the company.
 The entertainment division was shuttered, though a few dozen company stalwarts stayed on.
 Management took a big hit too: More than 40 percent of the people at VP level or higher departed, says Prober.

 Before the IPO, GoPro had been a fairly simple operation, with sales, marketing, engineering, and design teams working on all of the company's products.
 After the IPO, as GoPro tried to build new businesses, the company moved to a more siloed structure, where multiple divisions--software, hardware, media--ran largely as separate business units.
 This bred more bureaucracy and made communication and collaboration difficult--which, Prober contends, enabled some mistakes.
 With the layoffs, GoPro went back to its earlier, flatter structure.
-"We decided to simplify everything and get back to the business that we knew and loved as a private company," Woodman says."I'm the one who put the cart before the horse."
+"We decided to simplify everything and get back to the business that we knew and loved as a private company," Woodman says.

 "We talk all the time about how a business really is like a person," he continues, "and that if you are trying to live up to other people's expectations, you're going to live a miserable life.
 If you're trying to be something you're not, everybody's going to know it, and nobody's going to think highly of you for it.
 And the truer that you can be to yourself, the better chance you have of fully realizing your potential.
 As soon as I was able to think of [restructuring] in those terms, it was just like, 'OK.
 Well, here's what we've got to do.'"